Online Guide for Newcomers to Prince Edward Island - Canada

 - Potatoes represent PEI's single largest agricultural commodity in terms of farm cash receipts.
 There are approximately 1,500 farms in PEI.
 Other crops farmed on PEI are: apples, strawberries, blueberries, carrots, onions, tomatoes, grains, etc. Hog, beef and dairy animals are dominating in animal farming.

 - Tourism is an important source of income, especially during the summer.
 The Island’s charm, landscapes, golf courses, and Anne of Green Gables attract a great number of tourists.

 - The fishing industry is another major economic interest.
 Island lobsters, mussels, irish moss, tuna, and oysters are well-known throughout Canada and the world.

 - The manufacturing sector is mainly in food processing.
-High technology is also becoming important, especially in the areas of medicine, electronics, bioscience and agriculture.
+High technology is also important, especially in the areas of aerospace, information technology, bioscience and renewable energy.